HydroxideX/Speech-Emotion-Recognition/README.md

 # Speech Emotion Recognition

 ## Introduction
-- We built a neural network from scratch using Octave that predicts human emotion from his voice with a 70.909% accuracy.
+- built a neural network from scratch using Octave that predicts human emotion from his voice with a 70.909% accuracy.
-- We created a python application that predicts human emotion given a ".wav" audio file.
+- created a python application that predicts human emotion given a ".wav" audio file.

 ## Python Packages used